YassirMatrane/arabicTextClassification/README.md

 # arabicTextClassification
 After collecting 40 thousand tweets and preprocessing it, I used word embeddings with arabert and tf-idf along with two neural network architectures and 5 machine learning algorithms.
-Due to the huge size of the dataset, I chose Amazon SageMaker to train the models
+Due to the huge size of the dataset, I chose Amazon SageMaker to train the models.

 How do we run the project?

 in the fold src we have the most important files that are using for: